|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 3. Can I use donor milk if I have low supply?

 Yes, certainly.
 It is, however, important to know that ‘low milk supply’ is a misnomer of sorts.
-There are various reasons why a woman might have supply issues.
+There are various reasons why someone might have supply issues.
 These reasons may need to be looked at more closely in order to best support a breastfeeding relationship.
 Most of these issues can be resolved with the help of a lactation consultant and the support of loved ones.
 How a baby is behaving, how the breasts feel, how strong the sensation of let-down is, or how much can be pumped are not valid ways to determine whether there is adequate supply or not.

 Low supply can also be the result of a difficult or compromised start of the breastfeeding relationship and/or of the baby’s life (for instance after a cesarean section, a premature baby, postpartum depression).
 Support with (transitioning to) breastfeeding in these situations need special attention as there may be many emotions involved that could make this difficult.
 When possible, donor milk with the use of an at-the-breast system while working on stimulating supply at the same time, is a good alternative to supplementing a baby, especially when hoping to exclusively breastfeed in the future.
 Other feeding options should also be explored before taking recourse to a bottle.